Construction Overview

 Based on the specific functional groups found on an

-will select an
+edge of the TopologyGraph, stk will select an

-to join them.
+appropriate reaction to join them.
 You can also force

-to use a different reaction
+stk to use a different reaction of your

 choosing, which is covered in the basic examples.